Information for private customers

 Money laundering is the covert introduction of illegally acquired assets into the legitimate economy with the aim of disguising their true origin.

 The Swiss legal apparatus for combating money laundering has expanded steadily since the CDB was introduced.
-It now also includes provisions in the Swiss Criminal Code (Art 305bis and 305ter SCC) as well as the Federal Act on Combating Money Laundering and Terrorist Financing and its Ordinance (AMLA and AMLO) and a corresponding ordinance from the Swiss Financial Market Supervisory Authority FINMA (AMLO-FINMA).
+It now also includes provisions in the Swiss Criminal Code (Arts.
+305bis and 305ter SCC) as well as the Federal Act on Combating Money Laundering and Terrorist Financing and its Ordinance (AMLA and AMLO), a corresponding ordinance from the Swiss Financial Market Supervisory Authority FINMA (AMLO-FINMA), and a number of FINMA circulars with relevance for banks.
 More information can be found here.

 Protection of privacy